 After lunch, you will travel on to visit the archaeological highlight of Gallarus Oratory — an early Christian site.
 Return to Dingle for an afternoon visit to the Dingle Distillery.
 Enjoy an evening free in Dingle.
 It is famous for its artisan galleries and lively pubs including Dick Mack's, O Flaherty's & O'Sullivan's Court House Pub.

 Tonight you will overnight at Heaton's Guesthouse.

-Your journey today will take you over the famous Cork/Kerry Mountains via the Irish speaking villages of Ballymakeery & Ballyvourney to the old market town of Macroom, where you will see Macroom Castle .
-Once home of Sir William Penn, whose son later founded the state of Pennsylvania.
-(This is a drive by only and only noted for historical reasons as the castle is in ruins).
+Your journey today will take you over the famous Cork/Kerry Mountains via the Irish speaking villages of Ballymakeery & Ballyvourney to the old market town of Macroom, where you will see Macroom Castle.
+Once home to Sir William Penn, whose son later founded the state of Pennsylvania.
+(This is a drive-by only and only noted for historical reasons as the castle is in ruins).

 We will continue on to Kilkenny for a visit to Kilkenny Castle.
 This imposing structure dominates the skyline of Kilkenny City.
 It has been an important site since Strongbow constructed the first building; a wooden tower in the 12th century.
 William the Earl Marshall built the first stone castle on the site, in 1260.